timmc/johnny/README.md

 ## Contributing

 If you're willing to help out, let me know!
-I'm also considering opening up a Bitcoin bug bounty once the library is at the alpha stage, and I would appreciate both deposits and withdrawals at that point.

 See [HACK.md](HACK.md) for loosely arranged thoughts on the roadmap, extant bugs, and decisions that need to be made.

 ## License

-Copyright 2013–2015 Brightcove, Inc. (where commits authored using brightcove.com email address) and Tim McCormack (where using personal address) as well as other contributers as commit metadata indicates.
+Copyright 2013–2019 Tim McCormack (where commits authored using personal email address) and Brightcove, Inc. (where using brightcove.com address) as well as other contributers as commit metadata indicates.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.